django/code-of-conduct/communications.md

 - In many cases, directly requesting that someone not attend Django events or refrain from certain behaviors can be effective.
 When approached with clarity about expectations and consequences, many individuals will voluntarily comply.

+## Structure of Communication with Reported Parties

+When contacting someone about a Code of Conduct violation, the communication should include four components:

+1. **Description of behavior in neutral language**: State what occurred using factual, observable terms without assumptions about intent
+2. **Impact of that behavior**: Explain the negative effects on individuals and/or the community
+3. **Behavioral modifications expected**: Provide concrete, specific expectations for changed behavior going forward (if applicable)
+4. **Consequences**: Clearly state what consequences are being applied and what may happen if the behavior continues

+Do not disclose who reported the incident.
+If the person wishes to apologize to someone harmed, the working group can facilitate this or accept the apology on their behalf, but direct contact should be discouraged unless all parties consent.

 ## Sharing information about reported parties